obfusk/fdroid-release-redirector/README.md

 API: `/gitlab/<namespace>/<project>/<release>/<filename>`

-`filename` must match the file name of one of the asset links or a file upload in the release description.
+`filename` must match the filename of one of the asset links or a file upload in the release description.

-## Forges planned to be supported

-* NotABug
+### NotABug

+API: `/notabug/<namespace>/<project>/<release>/<filename>`

+`filename` must match the filename of one of the downloads.

+NB: there does not seem to be a JSON API for releases like for the other forges, so the project's releases HTML page is scraped (which could break if the HTML changes); pagination is currently not supported (so the release is only found if it is on the first page).

 ## Forges that will not be supported